mac

 What you should know:

-Feeding recommendation MAC's Vetcare Moro's Karaotten soup
+Feeding recommendation MAC's Vetcare Moro's Carrot Soup

-Recommended for: dogs of all ages
+Recommended for: Dogs of all ages

-Not suitable for: dogs with a suspected or an existing carrot allergy
+Not suitable for: suspected or existing

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.

-• Bacterial or viral infections: Infections such as parvovirus, canine coronavirus, or salmonella can also cause diarrhea in dogs.
+• Bacterial or viral infections: Infections such as parvovirus, canine coronavirus or salmonella can also cause diarrhea in dogs.

-Moro's pet soup
+Moro's carrot soup

 50.3% carrot, 49% water, 0.4% psyllium, 0.3% sea salt.